 - have a dog that barks a lot or causes trouble

 - use your garden without permission

-- harass you because of religion, race, gender, disability or another characteristic
+- harass you because of religion, race, sex, disability or another characteristic

 It isn't anti social behaviour if the problem's about normal day-to-day living, for example if you don't like your neighbour's cooking smells or you can hear their baby crying.
 The only way to solve these problems is by talking to your neighbour to try and agree a compromise.

 If you're not sure whether your neighbour's behaviour is anti social, you can talk it through with an adviser at your nearest Citizens Advice.

 If you know your neighbour is renting and who from, talk to their landlord first - this might be a private landlord, housing association or the council.